icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 ## Sharing a Healthcare Element with a Patient

-After creating the Healthcare Element, the Healthcare Professional shares it with the Patient.
+After creating the Healthcare Element, the Healthcare Professional can share it with the Patient.

 <!-- file://code-samples/how-to/manage-healthcare-elements/index.mts snippet:HE sharing with data owner-->
 ```typescript